bitovi/academy/src/react-vite/03-intro-to-jsx/intro-to-jsx.md

 ### Verify

-Copy this test into your application to verify you have met the acceptance criteria.
+Add these tests into your application to verify you have met the acceptance criteria.
 Note how React Testing Library allows our tests to specify exact elements.

+✏️ Update **src/App.test** to be:

 ### Exercise